This easy carrot and swede mash with garlic butter is a lighter alternative to mashed potato but tastes delicious!

 - 20 ml dairy-free cream or milk

-- 1 garlic clove or 1 tsp ready-chopped garlic
+- 1 garlic clove or 1 teaspoon ready-chopped garlic

 - salt and black pepper